zalando/zally/README.md

 <img src="logo.png" width="200" height="200" />

-Zally is a quality assurance tool.
+Lilly is a quality assurance tool.
 It's a linter for OpenAPI specifications, which:

 - Increases the quality of APIs
 - Checks compliance